Vice President of Information Services and CIO Pam McQuesten: 512-863-1300

 - Periodicals provided in electronic format can be identified and accessed through the Online Periodicals search box on the library’s website.
 Locating an e-journal can be done by searching for a specific journal title or by title browsing.

 - All current full time faculty may check out journals for up to two weeks in their name.
-Return borrowed items to a staff member at the Periodical Services desk where you checked them out.
+Inquire at the InfoDesk for more information.

-- If you want your students to consult a particular issue of a journal, please consider placing it on reserve at the Periodical Services desk to maximize access.
+- If you want your students to consult a particular issue of a journal, please consider placing it on reserve at the InfoDesk to maximize access.

-- Two self-service copiers are located within the department to make copies of print periodicals.
+- Two self-service copiers are located in the periodicals area for making copies.
 Photocopies cost 10¢ per page when paying with cash.
 Pirate card copies are 7¢ per page.
-A Pirate card machine for adding cash to your card is available in Periodicals.
+A Pirate card machine for adding cash to your card is available in the periodicals area.

 - Microfilm copies are 10¢ per page; color copies are 35¢ per page.
 These must be paid with cash, not Pirate cards.

-- Interlibrary Loan Services (ILL) can often borrow books, articles, and other materials not owned by the library.
+- Interlibrary Loan (ILL) works to borrow books, articles, and other materials not owned by the library.
 We will attempt to provide any materials requested, but are unable to guarantee success for all requests.
 There are no patron fees for Interlibrary Loan services.
 Materials are requested and tracked using the ILLiad system, available on the library’s website.

 - Borrowed items are subject to any restrictions imposed by the lender.
 These include the loan period length, “in library use only” restrictions, and decisions about granting renewals beyond the original loan period.